enkidevs/curriculum/python/python-core/meet-python/why-learn-python.md

 ## Practice

-Python is known as an easy-to-read language due to its close similarity to English.
+Python is an easy-to-read language due to its close similarity to English.

 With your current knowledge of Python and English, can you guess what this code does?